 Some diagramming tools import these images centrally into the product.
 In ABACUS, they can be managed in custom libraries, set up specifically for the Solution Architects or Cloud Architects and their teams.
 AWS and Azure shapes libraries are available as standard with ABACUS.

-Company Specific Icons & Diagrams
+Icons & Diagrams for Business Architecture

 Many companies also need to communicate with technical staff and management using a set of standard images, graphics or icons specific to their group or industry.